-Tris email and any attachments may contain ATS confidential and privileged information.
-If you are not the intended recipient, please notify the sender immediately by return email, delete this email and destroy any copies.
+the intended recipient, please notify the sender immediately by return email, delete this email and destroy any copies.
 Any dissemination or use of this information by a person other than the intended recipient is unauthorized and may be illegal.
-Unless otherwise stated, opinions expressed in this email are those of the author and are not endorsed by like author's employer.
+Unless otherwise stated, opinions expressed in this email are those of the author and are not endorsed by the author's employer.